RoundingWellOS/marionette.toolkit/docs/component.md

 ### Component `showView`

-Shows the `view` in the component's `region`.
+Called by `renderView`, it shows the `view` in the component's `region`.
-During this `region.show` the component will not destroy itself on the region's empty event.
-This method can be overridden to change a component's behavior and should not be called directly.
+This method can be overridden to change a component's behavior.

 ```js
 var MyComponent = Marionette.Toolkit.Component.extend({